Aditimehra0298/antibribery/README.md

 ├── App.tsx                 # Main application component
 ├── main.tsx               # Application entry point
 └── index.css              # Global styles and animations

+public/
+├── image (3).png          # Company logo
+└── [Video files excluded from Git due to size]
 ```

+## 📹 Media Files Note
+Large video files are excluded from Git due to GitHub's 100MB file size limit.
+The Hero section video should be placed in the `public/` folder and referenced as:
+`/invideo-anti-bribery-compliance.mp4`

 ## 🔧 Configuration